tatsumoto-ren/matrix-consume/README.md

 You can create systemd units for each config file you have.
 To start all systemd units, run `systemctl --user --all start 'matrix-consume-*'`

+## One shot mode

+If you add `one_shot=true` to the config file or run `matrix-consume` with the `--one-shot` flag, it will upload a random image from the folder and exit.
+`watch` and `timeout` options will be ignored.
+You can use the one shot mode in combination with `cron` to handle longer wait intervals.
+For example, if you upload an image every hour or so, it makes little sense for the script to always run in the background.